billti/LsSpikes/readme.md

 This repo is for experimenting with various language service implementations.

-Install "bower" and "grunt-cli" globally, then run `npm install` and `bower install` to install the dev dependencies. e.g.
+Install "bower", then run `npm install` and `bower install` to install the dev dependencies. e.g.

 ```
-npm install -g grunt-cli
 npm install -g bower
 npm install
 bower install